ahmeddevcv/TalabatApi/README.md

 Online e-commerce website to sell products developped using : Asp.Net core Api , SQL , Entity Framework ,Onion Architecture , Repository Design Pattern And Unit Of Work , Specification Pattern , Redis.

+I added Admin Panel that is built using ASP.NET Core MVC and provides essential management tools for the e-commerce platform.

 🧠 Architecture & Patterns Used
 - 🧅 Onion Architecture: Separation of concerns with clear layering between Core, Infrastructure, and API.
 - 📐 Specification Pattern: For flexible and reusable query logic.